AMasyunin/IoT-Logic-API/docs/Technical-details.md

 }
 ```

-#### Key Points:
+#### Key points:
 - The `data_source` node type is required in every flow
 - Multiple devices can be specified in the `sources` array
 - Each device is identified by its numeric ID in the Navixy system
 - The `enabled` flag controls whether this node processes data
 - A flow can have multiple data source nodes for different device groups

-### 2. Data Processing Node (`initiate_attributes`)
+### 2. Initiate Attribute Node (`initiate_attributes`)

 This node transforms raw data into meaningful information.
-It allows for creating new attributes or modifying existing ones through expressions.
+It allows for creating new data attributes or modifying existing ones through expressions.

 ```json
 {